RaphaelHablesreiter/refphase-preprocessing/README.md

 * BED-file of targeted regions

 ## Output:
-* Pileups for each sample at position of germline variants
+* Pileups for each sample at positions of germline variants